tracee/tracee/README.md

 The stack trace often shows a very narrow scope of what went wrong, namely the current thread.

 An __invocation context__ is a temporal or logical boundary in which a system invocation happens.
-Since each system invocation may cause further system interactions, every subsequent system invocation belongs to the same context as the invoking interaction.
+Since each system invocation may cause further system interactions, every subsequent system invocation logically belongs to the same context as the invoking interaction.

 An example for an invocation context in a servlet based application would be a HTTP-Request.
 Every system interaction that is directly or indirectly caused by a browser asking a servlet-container lies within the context of its HTTP-Request.

-Another example would be the invocation context of a servlet session in which every request within this session belongs to the session invocation context.
+Another example would be the context of a servlet session in which every request within this session belongs to the session invocation context.

 It can be a great benefit to make those invocation contexts visible in the log files.
 So if a failure happens, you could